Do Extended Magazines Facilitate Mass Shootings?

 Hammond sees efforts to restrict accessories — whether extended magazines, noise suppressors or bump stocks — as part of a broader attack on guns themselves.

-"It's an effort by [gun control groups] to put points on the board.
+"It's an effort by [gun-control groups] to put points on the board.
 It's an effort by them to use these horrific tragedies to demonstrate that they're making political progress in their effort to destroy the Second Amendment."

 NPR's Up First is the news you need to start your day.